oggg2001/Smart-Car-Parking-System/README.md

 # Smart-Car-Parking-System

-##smart parking system using rfid and rasberry pi pico
+##smart parking system using rfid and rasberry pi pico with web application to show the contents